DordStream/DordStream-/README.md

 Admin Login Details

 •	Username: DordStream

 •	Password: Admin32@

- Note: You are advise to add your credentials and delete the old credential
+ Note: You are advise to add your credentials and delete the old credential for production purpose not for Demo.

 Released Version: Version 1.1